In another post, we explain what plugins are and how you can use these to easily expand your website’s functionality.

 Next, click Delete …

-A complete list of files associated with the plugin selected for removalwill display on your screen …
+The entire list of files associated with the plugin selected for deletionwill be listed on your screen …

-If you are positively sure about going ahead and deleting the plugin files, click on the Yes, Delete these files button …
+If you are certain that you want to proceed and delete the selected plugin, just click on the Yes, Delete these files button …

 You can bulk-delete all inactive plugins, or select a combination of active and inactive plugins to be deleted.